 After 35 years of knowing a ton of gifted comedy minds, here’s my take on this elusive answer:

 Imagine a person with above average intelligence, above average creativity and above average language facility.
 But ALL they’re interested in is getting laughs; pursuing the chuckle in lieu of the big house; focusing on laughs, not so much on responsibilities.

 A comedian is frankly, an addict.
 But their drug is your laughter.
 Comedy is playfully great when it ferrets out our human foibles (silly things we ALL do).
-But its highest gear is reserved for the reminder that we’re just ridiculous carbon life-forms clinging to a planet that’s spinning at a thousand MPH!
+But its highest gear is reserved for the reminder that we’re just ridiculous carbon life-forms clinging to a planet that’s spinning at thousands of MPH!

 Once at a Hollywood party, a girlfriend and I were chatting with a comedy writer.
 After being asked, I told him I’m a stand-up comedian.
 He said, reflexively: “Oh…that’s a dark pool”.